sharkdp/diskus/README.md

 *A minimal, fast alternative to `du -sh`.*

 `diskus` is a very simple program that computes the total size of the current directory.
 It is a parallelized version of `du -sh`.
-On my 8-core laptop, it is about nine times faster than `du` for a cold disk cache and more than twice as fast on a warm disk cache.
+On my 8-core laptop, it is about ten times faster than `du` with a cold disk cache and more than three times faster with a warm disk cache.

 ``` bash
 > diskus